opencor/opencor.github.io/user/_sources/plugins/organisation/pmrWorkspacesWindow.rst.txt

    :align: center
    :scale: 25%

-You can check your workspace in `PMR <https://models.physiomeproject.org/>`__ by right clicking on any of the files/folders in your workspace and by selecting the ``Synchronise Workspace With PMR...`` menu item:
+You can check your workspace in `PMR <https://models.physiomeproject.org/>`__ by right clicking on any of the files/folders in your workspace and by selecting the ``View Workspace In PMR...`` menu item:

 .. image:: pics/PMRWorkspacesWindowScreenshot12.png
    :align: center